Bahrain Transportation Infrastructure Construction Market Size and Share

 Bahrain Transportation Infrastructure Construction Market Analysis by Mordor Intelligence

-The Bahrain infrastructure construction market is valued at USD 0.96 billion in 2025 and is forecast to reach USD 1.17 billion by 2030, expanding at a 4.05% CAGR.
-Growth is anchored in the kingdom’s USD 30 billion Economic Recovery Plan, which has positioned infrastructure as the engine of economic diversification bahrainedb.com.
+The Bahrain Transportation Infrastructure Construction Market size is estimated at USD 0.96 billion in 2025, and is expected to reach USD 1.17 billion by 2030, at a CAGR of 4.05% during the forecast period (2025-2030).
+Growth is anchored in the kingdom’s USD 30 billion Economic Recovery Plan, which has positioned infrastructure as the engine of economic diversification.
 Robust permitting activity, faster approval cycles, and steady public-sector funding have insulated the sector from regional headwinds.
-Ambitious cross-border links, notably the King Hamad Causeway, are raising Bahrain’s connectivity profile, while digital construction practices such as BIM and e-permitting are compressing project timelines mdpi.com.
+Ambitious cross-border links, notably the King Hamad Causeway, are raising Bahrain’s connectivity profile, while digital construction practices such as BIM and e-permitting are compressing project timelines.
 Private capital is scaling up under an updated PPP framework, helping moderate fiscal pressures and broadening the investable pipeline.
 Rising material-cost volatility remains the principal risk, yet recent import-diversification steps and joint sourcing initiatives have tempered price spikes.

 Key Report Takeaways